Jewelry Photo Retouching: Secrets to Post Production Photography

 Why is jewelry photo retouching important?

 Did you know that jewelry photo retouching is your go-to solution to stand out in an over-saturated market?
-Most independent jewellers would agree that photographing jewelry is one of the most challenging and trickiest activities in the jewelry business.
+Most independent jewelers would agree that photographing jewelry is one of the most challenging and trickiest activities in the jewelry business.

-The pieces are highly reflective; coloured gemstones appear dull while the intricate designs are not accurately captured.
+The pieces are highly reflective; colored gemstones appear dull while the intricate designs are not accurately captured.
 Meanwhile, the size and lighting additionally play a crucial role in producing professional quality jewelry images.
-Often, even proper lighting setup is difficult to achieve.
+Often, even a proper lighting setup is difficult to achieve.
 The lack of basic knowledge in commercial jewelry photography could easily sabotage your winning strategy despite the numerous developments in camera equipment.

 Make no mistake.
 You don’t need to decide whether or not to post-process your product photos.
 If you want your e-commerce product images to stand out in the eyes of your online customers then, you absolutely must edit them.
 You just need to decide how your company will get the necessary edits done and who will do it.
-Background removal, lighting adjustments, reflection and imperfection removal, shadow and contrast adjustments, and cropping and resizing can all be a time consuming task if you don’t know what you’re doing in Photoshop.
+Background removal, lighting adjustments, reflection and imperfection removal, shadow and contrast adjustments, and cropping and resizing can all be a time-consuming task if you don’t know what you’re doing in Photoshop.

 Take the time to learn how to use your company’s editing software, or even better, outsource your post-production tasks to a professional photo editor at PicUp Media.
 We know how to craft product images that will wow your customers and increase the professional appearance of your website.
 Whatever you choose, remember this: If you want your retail business to succeed online, you have to make the quality of your product photography an absolute priority.
 Since customers can’t actually pick up and touch your products, your e-commerce photography is your number one tool for showcasing them in their best light and convincing buyers that they’re worth the money.